katrina-uw/CNT/README.md

 Please place the datasets in the data/ directory.

 ### Running the code
-To train and evaluate the CNT model on a specific dataset:
+To train and evaluate the CNT model on a specific dataset, e.g., SMAP:
 ```
-python train.py --datasets=msl,smap,swat,wadi --train
+python train.py --datasets=smap --train
 ```